eliranrefael/FileAutoAct/README.md

 The current goal is to develop more tests that will ensure stability, reliability, and concurrency while performing more resource-consuming actions on the new files.

-**October's Task List**
+**Task List**
-- [v] Multiple file extensions filter
+- [x] Multiple file extensions filter
-- [] Add a queue for predefining and monitoring parallel work
-- [] Performance test on heavy load action
-- [] Develop more extreme scenarios tests
+- [ ] Create more extreme scenarios tests
-- [] Create a user interface using shell dialog script for initiating, preconfigurations, and start on startup option
+- [ ] Create a user interface using shell dialog script for initiating, preconfigurations, and start on startup option
+- [ ] improve process's progress and monitoring view.

  ### :bow_and_arrow: Future Goals